That Elusive Moment

 of probability

-but the road
+but my road

 has not

-It keeps stretching forward—
+it keeps stretching forward—

 through ordinary days…